makeabledk/laravel-cloud-images/readme.md

 #### Ordering attached images

-Attached images automatically adds in the order you attach them.
+Images will be kept in the order you attach them.
 However, you are free to reorder them afterwards.

 ```php
 $product = Product::first();